PedroNeto22/manga-downloader/README.md

 Contributions are welcome!
 If you encounter any issues or wish to contribute to the development of Manga Downloader, feel free to open an issue or submit a pull request.

 We hope Manga Downloader enhances the experience of downloading manga from [gekkou scans](https://gekkou.site/) more conveniently and enjoyable.
 Happy reading your favorite mangas!

+## Technologies Used

+The Manga Downloader was built using the following libraries and technologies:
+  - Requests (python-requests): Used for making HTTP requests, allowing access and download of web content.
+  - Selenium (selenium): Employed for browser automation, interacting with page elements and obtaining dynamic information.
+  - Urllib (urllib): Utilized for processing and manipulating URLs, aiding in the construction of valid URLs for downloading.
+  - OS (os): Applied for interacting with the operating system, enabling the creation and manipulation of folders and files in the file system.
+  - Sys (sys): Employed for accessing and manipulating Python runtime environment settings.

 ## Social